RajanBharaj/website-vulnerabilties-demo/README.md

 ## Context

 Originally developed as part of NYU's Application Security coursework and independently extended.
-The "HW2_Instructions.md" and "testing.txt" documents give context to the work independently completed.
+The "HW2_Instructions.md" and "*.txt" documents provide context for the independently completed work.

 ## Disclaimer